 The baseline (legacy) FPGA configuration scheme on L1Topo is via a CompactFlash card and the Xilinx System ACE chip.
 This configuration scheme has been successfully employed on several L1Calo modules so far, including the JEM.
 On the JEM the required software and firmware has been devised to allow for in-situ update of the CompactFlash images.
 The required board-level connectivity will be available on L1Topo, to write the flash cards through some network connection to the FPGAs, once they are configured.
+The inevitable bootstrap problem is solved through the USB based preconfiguration access scheme described above.
+Alternatively an external flash card writer can be used.

 A local SPI memory will allow for an alternative configuration method for the control FPGA.
 This FPGA does not contain any algorithmic firmware and is therefore not expected to be updated particularly often.
-The processor FPGAs will be configured off an SD flash memory, which in turn is sequenced by the control FPGA.
+The processor FPGAs will be configured off a parallel flash memory, which in turn is sequenced by the control FPGA.
 In-situ configuration update will be possible via IP access to the control FPGA.
-When the MARS module is mounted on L1Topo, it will configure the FPGAs from the flash card contents.